fgbyte/JuniorPool/README.md

 # JuniorPool
-JuniorPool is a freelance job pool for junior developers.
+JuniorPool is a freelance job bank for junior developers.